List of captive orcas: Wikie

 For the first couple of months, Wikie and her mom were kept in the back pools, as Sharkane was very protective of Wikie; even seeming to "hide" her from visitors at times.
 However, Wikie eventually appeared in shows with Sharkane by the time she was a few months old.
-Wikie’s other two siblings, Inouk and Shouka, both lived in Marineland at the time.
+Wikie's other two siblings, Inouk and Shouka, both lived in Marineland at the time.
 However, on 20 May 2002, Shouka was moved to Six Flags in the US to prevent her from breeding with her father Kim II.
 This left Wikie, Sharkane, Kim II, Freya, Inouk, and Valentin as the only whales at Marineland.
-In 2005, Wikie’s father Kim II died from pneumonia.
+In 2005, Wikie's father Kim II died from pneumonia.

 When Wikie was young, she spent most of her time with her mom Sharkane and older brother Inouk.
 When she was a few years old, both she and her mom were being trained for artificial insemination.
 But before the two could be inseminated, Sharkane died in 2009 from an infection.
 Wikie was artificially inseminated with Ulises' semen shortly after (still in 2009).

-Ulises lives at SeaWorld San Diego and, at the time, it was believed that he wasn't capable of siring calves.
+Ulises lives at SeaWorld San Diego and, at the time, it was believed that he was not capable of siring calves.
 However, after multiple attempts of artificial insemination, Wikie became pregnant.
 She gave birth to both her and Ulises' first calf on 16 March 2011.
 Her calf was the first orca to be born through artificial insemination in Europe and the third in the world.
 Marineland Antibes initially reported that Wikie had given birth to a daughter, who they named Moana.
 However, it later became clear that Moana was a male, but Marineland decided that they would keep the name anyway.
 In 20 November 2013, Wikie gave birth to her second calf.
 The father was never confirmed, but is widely believed to be Valentin.
 On 14 April 2014, Marineland announced the calf had been named Keijo.